fableh/sap_cp_leonardo_ml_fnd_byom/README.md

-# SAP Leonardo ML Foundation example to run a local app and provide an api endpoint on localhost
+# SAP Leonardo ML Foundation example
+## Running a local app and provide an api endpoint on localhost